Department of Accountancy, Finance and Economics

 — Xiamen University, China, 2006

-Regional Studies; The World Economy; Pacific Economy Review; China Economic Review; Emerging Markets Finance and Trade; Journal of International Trade and Economic Development; Futures; The Economics of Transition; International Review of Economics and Finance; Applied Economics; Cambridge Journal of Regions, Economy and Society; North American Journal of Economics and Finance; Economic Modelling; Journal of Multinational Financial Management.
+Regional Studies; The World Economy; Pacific Economy Review; China Economic Review; Emerging Markets Finance and Trade; Journal of International Trade and Economic Development; Futures; The Economics of Transition; International Review of Economics and Finance; Applied Economics; Cambridge Journal of Regions, Economy and Society; North American Journal of Economics and Finance; Economic Modelling; Journal of Multinational Financial Management; International Journal of Finance and Economics.

 1. Workshop on “Economic Growth and Socioeconomic Issues in China and India”, Lincoln, UK, 23 July 2015 (Co-organizer).